**IOM2**

 1914 TT Sunbeam

 A maximum of three cars per team were allowed to race at the TT, although four cars were prepared and all set off for the Isle of Man, temporarily registered on 23rd May 1914 by the Sunbeam Motor Company with IOM plates MN523, MN524, MN525 and MN526.
-Three being pure ‘copy’ cars, and the fourth, IOM2, as MN526 for Dario Resta as race car number 15, which had all the GP car modifications and was used as a flying test bed.
-They gathered at the Fort Ann Hotel in Douglas, where several professional and amateur photographs were taken of the team before the race.
-All four cars took part in the practice sessions in the days beforehand, but only three would start the race which included IOM2.
+Three being pure ‘copy’ cars, and the fourth, IOM2 as MN526 for Dario Resta, with Tommy Harrison his riding mechanic as race car number 15, which had all the GP car modifications and was used as a flying test bed.
+Riding mechanics were essential as the fuel pressure was maintained by a hand pump, the oil feeds needed monitoring and punctures were a regular occurrence requiring rapid wheel changes.
+Captain HW Bunbury was the spare team riding mechanic and amongst the pit crew.

-That said, on the first day’s racing in the wet, the Guinness brothers kept ahead of the field, but Resta suffered a conrod bolt failure and IOM2 was out, retired at Ramsey with a hole in the crankcase and a smashed conrod and piston, however he was able to return slowly along the coast road to headquarters.
-Algernon Guiness retained second place until lap 14 on day 2, when a seized universal joint on the prop-shaft ended his race.
+The race itself is thoroughly described in Anthony Heal’s excellent book “Sunbeam Racing Cars 1910-1930”, but the night before the race it poured with rain, so splash guards were fitted over the offside front wheels on the Sunbeams and studded tyres replaced plain treaded ones on alternative wheels in time for the start at 9 am.
+That said, with the roads still very wet, the cars set off at 90 second intervals.
+The Guinness brothers kept ahead of the field, but Resta suffered a conrod bolt failure and IOM2 was out, retired at Ramsey with a hole in the crankcase and a smashed conrod and piston, however he was able to return slowly along the coast road to headquarters.
+Algernon Guinness retained second place until lap 14 on day 2, when a seized universal joint on the prop-shaft ended his race.
 Kenelm Lee Guinness finally won averaging 56.44 mph for 600 miles, with Riecken’s Minerva finishing second, twenty minutes later.
+Sunbeam also earned the Henry Edmonds Trophy awarded for the fastest assent of the hill from Ramsey to the Bungalow.

 Back to Wolverhampton with all four cars and IOM2 left there for a thorough examination of the whys and wherefores of the damage.